Omaha's pro-police rally had uninvited guests — members of Nebraska Proud Boys

 Simi said it’s likely that members attended Saturday’s pro-police rally, as in other places, to make themselves more palatable and to provoke a response from “snowflakes.”

-“They want the lines blurred,” Simi said.
-“And they like to trigger people."
+“They want the lines blurred,” he said.
+“And they like to trigger people.”